-MADRAS includes researchers dealing with statistical approaches applied to materials and process design, and strongly oriented to environmental sustainability.
+MADRAS group deals with statistical approaches applied to materials and process design, strongly oriented to environmental sustainability.

 Research activity is focused on the following class of materials:

 • Bio-Based materials: in a circular economy perspective, bio-based materials are one of the most affordable solutions to satisfy environmental sustainability criteria in materials formulation.
-The more recent research of MADRAS is focused on insects as source of nutrients and bacterial cellulose as base for new composites to be employed in biomedicine and electronic.
+MADRAS is focused on the exploitation of insects as source of nutrients and bacterial cellulose as base for new composites to be employed in biomedicine and electronic.
+In addition, the most recent research concernes bio-packaging for food wrapping.

-• Composite materials: formulation and process of this class of material is fundamental to obtain well-tailored properties in advanced sectors such as automotive and smart textiles.
-The work of MADRAS is focused on the design, prototyping and characterization of such materials for innovative applications.
+• Composite materials: formulation and process of this class of material is fundamental to obtain ad-hoc properties in advanced sectors such as automotive and smart textiles.
+The work of MADRAS is focused on the design, prototyping and characterization of such materials for innovative and tailored applications.

 • Building materials: environmental sustainability is a critical issue for building, where energy saving strategies and materials from natural or re-use sources should be employed.
 In this context, MADRAS is working on phase change materials selection through rational approaches for innovative sensors and panels.